 But after three years, I wanted to do something new.
-That summer I had been in Berlin and painted a »Wallphabets« with Otto Baum.
-When I came back to Hamburg I thought »Now I need a wall to paint!«.
-While I was wondering about where to find a wall it occurred to me that I had a large free area: my window.
-That’s how the window alphabet series started.
+That summer I had been in Berlin and painted one of a »Wallphabets« with my colleague Otto Baum.
+Back in Hamburg, I also started to look for a wall, but then I realized that I had another large empty space: my shop window.
+That’s how the shop window alphabets came into being.

-Series of hand painted alphabets on the shop window of my office on Venusberg in Hamburg
+Series of hand painted alphabets on the shop window of my studio at Venusberg in Hamburg

 324 x 200 cm